 My name is Al, I’m the owner of the wonderful and weird cider house called “Far From The Tree”.
 I just moved into an off-the-grid yurt on our new orchard up in Maine with my wife and my 4-month-old son.
 Up here I’ll be replanting and grafting over the entire orchard to all new varieties of apples with the intent of growing fruit specifically for our cider.
-The purpose of this blog is to share with you our journey, however it may go, and provide myself with a healthy cathartic output as we deal with the ups and downs of this unique challenge.
+The purpose of my contribution to this blog is to share with you our journey, however it may go, and provide myself with a healthy cathartic output as we deal with the ups and downs of this unique challenge.

 The reason we're doing this: We’ve got a unique opportunity right now as New England cider makers.
 We’re already making a lot of great cider from what’s grown here but I believe we are limited by the variety of apples that are available.
 Like a wine maker being forced to make the best wine they can with Thompson Seedless and Concord we’re restricted right now by the apples that are currently popular on supermarket shelves.